 ILS graduates find success in a variety of fields.

 Career Field: Academia

-Camille Suarez, 2013, majored in History with a and Latino Studies minor.
+Camille Suarez, 2013, majored in History with a Latino Studies minor.
 She is a Doctoral candidate in the Department of History at the University of Pennsylvania where she researches 19th and 20th Century U.S., transnational history, race, reconstruction, and more.

 Career Field: Finance

 Brian Reynolds double majored in Finance and Latino Studies.
 He works as an associate at UBS, a Swiss global financial services company.